Best practices governing meetings of the Douzaine of St Peter Port

 Eleven Douzeniers shall constitute a quorum.
 Unless a quorum shall be formed, no decisions shall be binding.

 No meeting shall last longer than three hours.
-Unfinished business shall be held over until the next statutory meeting or at some other time as may be determined by the Chairman with the agreement of the Meeting.
+Unfinished business shall be held over until the next statutory meeting or at some other time as may be determined by the Chair with the agreement of the Meeting.

 At no time during a meeting should any member sense their personal integrity is being questioned or brought into doubt, and no individual should be made to feel undermined or undervalued.
 Members must not use their position for professional advertisement, such as issuing business cards which advertise their position as Douzenier or Constable or give the Constables’ Office as a business address.